mr-rooney/moitessier-app/README.md

 User Space Programs
 ===================

-These user space examples are part of the nav.HAT project (https://github.com/mr-rooney/nav.HAT/wiki) and should illustrate how to communicate with the navigation HAT using a Raspberry Pi.
+These user space examples are part of the Moitessier HAT project (https://github.com/mr-rooney/nav.HAT/wiki) and should illustrate how to communicate with the HAT using a Raspberry Pi.

 Compiling the user space examples: host> make

-Edit the top level makefile if a different compiler should be used.
+Edit the top level makefile if a different compiler should be used or call make CC=<SPECIFIC_COMPILER>.

-naviDev_ctrl
+moitessier_ctrl
 ------------
 Features:
 * reseting the HAT